Heidi Game: Telecast preparation

 The nerve center for NBC was known as Broadcast Operations Control (BOC).
 Dick Cline, the network BOC supervisor for sports telecasts, prepared the series of network orders which would result in the game running as scheduled, followed by Heidi.
 Cline had no reason to believe that the game would run over three hours; no professional football game presented by NBC ever had.
-However, other NBC executives stressed that Heidi must start as scheduled.
+Nonetheless, other NBC executives stressed that Heidi must start as scheduled.
 NBC president Julian Goodman told his executives before the weekend that the well-sponsored, well-promoted film must start on time.
-NBC Sports executive producer Don "Scotty" Connal took care to tell the game producer, Don Ellis, that Heidi must start at 7:00 in the East, over Ellis' objection that he had been trained never to leave a game in progress.
-Connal told Ellis that NBC had sold the time, and was obligated to switch to the film.
+NBC Sports executive producer Don "Scotty" Connal took care to tell the game producer, Don Ellis, that Heidi must start at 7:00 in the East, over Ellis's objection that he had been trained never to leave a game in progress.
+Connal told Ellis that NBC had sold the time and was obligated to switch to the film.

 NBC ran three BOCs, in Burbank, California, Chicago, and New York City, with the last the largest.
 Cline was stationed at the New York BOC for the game.
 In the era before satellite transmission, programming was transmitted by coaxial cable line, with the cooperation of the telephone company.
 For this game, the Burbank BOC was to receive the feed from Oakland, insert commercials and network announcements, and send the modified feed via telephone wire to a switching station west of Chicago near the Mississippi River.
 An engineer was stationed there to activate the Oakland feed into the entire network when the game began, to cut it on instruction and then to return to his base.
 He had been told to expect at 6:58:20 Eastern Time a network announcement for Heidi, after which he was to cut the feed from Burbank, and the Heidi feed from New York would begin.
 This placed Burbank in effective control of whether the engineer would cut the feed, since he would act upon hearing the announcement.

 Connal, Cline's boss, was available in case of trouble, watching from his home in Connecticut.
 His superior, NBC Sports vice president Chet Simmons, who alternated weekends with Connal as on-call in the event of difficulties, was also watching from his Manhattan home.
-NBC president Goodman and NBC Sports head Carl Lindemann also turned on the game, which was expected to be exciting, in their New York area homes.
+NBC president Goodman and NBC Sports head Carl Lindemann also turned on the game in their New York area homes.
 The Buffalo Bills–San Diego Chargers game (a 21–6 win for the Chargers), shown as the first of a network doubleheader, was running long in its 2½-hour time slot, and NBC unhesitatingly cut its ending to go to the Jets and Raiders.